bhaveshsuthar32/Astro-Portfolio/README.md

 ## About Me

 Hello!
-I'm Dilip Kumar, a passionate Full Stack Developer based in Vadodara.
+I'm Bhavesh suthar, a passionate Full Stack Developer based in Vadodara.
 I specialize in building responsive web applications, creating user-friendly interfaces, etc. My goal is to create impactful and efficient solutions that enhance user experience.

 ## Projects